 The Academy of Vocal Arts accepts singers on a full-tuition scholarship basis only.
 Most of AVA’s artists have graduated from renowned music schools in the United States, Canada, Europe, Asia and Central and South America.
 They have already achieved a high level of musicianship, a knowledge of music theory and history, and have had many years of private voice study with major voice teachers.
 Singers are urged not to apply unless they feel they have exceptional vocal/theatrical qualifications and have dedicated themselves to a professional career.
 All applications are reviewed and evaluated by the members of AVA Faculty and President/Artistic Director.

 The Academy of Vocal Arts application and audition process for 2024 will include submitting a pre-screening recording with the application and required documents.

-The 2022 Application form will be available on acceptd.com and will require several additional documents including a prescreening MP4 recording, a resumé, a proof of age and a headshot.
-The application deadline is March 1, 2022.
-Any applicant who wishes to have an early decision by February 1st, must submit their application by January 1st.
-All applicants will be notified regarding the Live In-Person Rounds by March 8, 2022.
-Singers with questions regarding the March 1st deadline should contact Dr. Josh Miller, Dean of Students – firstname.lastname@example.org.
+The 2024 Application form will be available on YAP Tracker and will require several additional documents including a prescreening video recording, a resumé, a proof of age, transcripts, references and a headshot.
+The application deadline is January 12, 2024.
+All applicants will be notified regarding the Live In-Person Rounds by early February 2024.